Chapter 22: New Projects and Volunteers

 In 2015, I won the Innovation Award of Sexual Health and Human Rights UNESCO, I became a finalist (Lifetime Achievement) in the Directory of Social Change Awards 2015

 I am now in my 70s and determined that my projects will continue to function when I fall off my perch.
 So I am delighted that the Outsiders Trust now has a wonderful team of Trustees all of whom help me with these projects.
-Sammy Chung and Emma Bucket are Outsiders members and I trust they will look after the Club and keep it thriving.
+Fiona Soloman, Nicola Howard, Professor Claire de Than, Alex Burton, Els Payne and Emma Buckett some of whome are Outsiders members and I trust they will look after the Club and keep it thriving.

 Emma Buckett is being a real gem.
 While the Coronavirus is with us, she is being very positive with all our members.
 She has also created the Outsiders monthly Newsletter.

 The trustees are looking after their particular groups and they are also finding ways for the Outsiders to be funded so that my successor can be paid.